Community Solar - Monthly Subscriptions AvailableGo green now for only $3.50/month!

-Currently BEMC has two Community Solar farms; one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.
-Between the two farms, there are more than 700 panels available for lease between the two arrays for a monthly subscription or lease.
+Currently BEMC has two Community Solar arrays; one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.
+Between the two arrays, there are more than 700 panels available for lease between the two arrays for a monthly subscription or lease.

 Still, it is especially ideal for renters and condo owners who cannot install their solar arrays due to property restrictions.

 Sign up now by completing one of the Community Solar Customer Agreements below and email the completed form to email@example.com: